AbdulrahmanAlkhathlan/Manasik/README.md

 # Manasik

-**Manasik Planner** is a modern web application that helps Muslims plan their Umrah journey with ease.
+**Manasik** is a modern web application that helps Muslims plan their Umrah journey with ease.
 It uses AI to generate personalized itineraries based on your travel dates, preferences, and budget — no need to select predefined tiers.

-### 🌐 Live Demo
+### 🌐 Live App
 👉 [www.manasikplanner.com](https://www.manasikplanner.com)